serena-ruan/unitycatalog-function/README.md

 ## Get started

 ### Databricks-managed UC
-To use Databricks-managed Unitycatalog, please follow the [instruction](https://docs.databricks.com/en/dev-tools/cli/authentication.html#authentication-for-the-databricks-cli) to authenticate first and make sure the token has workspace-level privilege for managing UC functions.
+To use Databricks-managed Unity Catalog with this package, follow the [instructions](https://docs.databricks.com/en/dev-tools/cli/authentication.html#authentication-for-the-databricks-cli) to authenticate to your workspace and ensure that your access token has workspace-level privilege for managing UC functions.

 #### Prerequisites
 - Install databricks-sdk package with `pip install databricks-sdk`.